Works with the clips.twitch.tv shortlink, the /clip/ route, and any /videos/ URL.

 Short answer: usually yes, for personal use.
 The copyright picture on Twitch has some wrinkles worth understanding.

-Twitch sits on an unusual copyright footing compared to YouTube or Vimeo.
-When a streamer broadcasts, they retain copyright in the creative expression of their performance, but they grant Twitch a broad licence to transmit, store, and distribute the stream.
-Clips and VODs generated from that broadcast sit at public URLs that anyone can load in a browser without logging in.
-That public status is the foundation of what every Twitch clip downloader — including MediaFetcher — does.
+Streamers keep copyright in the performance but grant Twitch a broad licence to transmit the stream.
+Clips and VODs sit at public URLs anyone can load in a browser — that public status is the foundation of what every Twitch downloader, including MediaFetcher, does.

 This is general information, not legal advice.
-Commercial use cases — monetising clips, selling compilations, using Twitch footage in a paid product — warrant a conversation with an actual lawyer in your jurisdiction.
+For monetising clips, compilations or paid products, talk to a lawyer in your jurisdiction.

 Twitch downloader FAQ